warp-contracts/academy/warp-academy-docs/docs/dre/overview.md

 3. As a last step - a new state is being published on pub/sub `states` channel.
-   The messages on this channel are being listened by the [Warp Aggregate Node](https://github.com/warp-contracts/warp-aggregate-node), which combines the data from all the D.R.E.s.
+   The messages on this channel are being listened by the [Warp Aggregate Node](https://github.com/warp-contracts/warp-aggregate-node), which combines the data from all the DREs.

 ### 3. Events

-To give a better understanding of that is going on, the D.R.E. registers events at certain points of processing.
+To give a better understanding of that is going on, the DRE registers events at certain points of processing.
 Each event consists of:

 1. event type